-Source: Red Cedar's December 20, 2011 Synthetic Minor NSR Permit Application.
-Emission factors, reported in tpy, are based on $CO_2$ content laboratory analysis of the acid gas entering the amine plant contactor and have been converted to lb/hr.
+1 Source: Red Cedar's December 20, 2011, Synthetic Minor NSR Permit Application.
+Emission factors, reported in tpy, are based on CO_2 content laboratory analysis of the acid gas entering the amine plant contactor and have been converted to lb/hr.

-$^{2}$ Summer vs. winter distinction based on ambient temperatures of 90° F and 10° F, respectively.
+2 Summer vs. winter distinction based on ambient temperatures of 90° F and 10° F, respectively.
 Similar to natural gas dehydration units, the amine process is more efficient in colder weather, so more gas can be processed in the winter.

-- 3.1.7.6.2.3.
-For the two (2) 70 MMscfd TEG dehydration systems, adding the following, calculated as described below: - 3.1.7.6.2.3.1.
-The VOC emissions for each of the two (2) 1.2 MMBtu/hr natural gas-fired TEG reboilers, using: the VOC emission factor of 5.5 lb/MMscf found in AP-42 Fifth Edition, Volume I, Chapter 1: Stationary External Combustion Sources, Section 1.4: Natural Gas Combustion, Table 1.4-2; the hourly fuel consumption rate of 1.667 mmscf/hr (based on conservative fuel heat content of 900 Btu/scf); and the operating hours for the calendar month; and - 3.1.7.6.2.3.2.
-The VOC emissions from each of the TEG dehydration system regenerator still vents and flash tanks, using GRIGlyCalc Version 4.0 or higher. - 3.1.7.6.2.4.
-If data on operating hours is not available for a particular unit for that month, fulltime operation (24 hours per day) for the month shall be assumed. - 3.1.7.6.3.
-Total VOC emissions for each of the liquid storage tank IEUs at the Simpson Treating Plant specified in Table 1 of this permit, for each month, shall be 1/12 of the annual emissions estimated in tons using EPA Tanks Version 4.0 or higher.
+- 3.1.8.6.2.3.
+For the two 70 MMscfd TEG dehydration systems, adding the following, calculated as described below: - 3.1.8.6.2.3.1.
+The VOC emissions for each of the two (2) 1.2 MMBtu/hr natural gas-fired TEG reboilers, using: the VOC emission factor of 5.5 lb/MMscf found in AP-42 Fifth Edition, Volume I, Chapter 1: Stationary External Combustion Sources, Section 1.4: Natural Gas Combustion, Table 1.4-2; the hourly fuel consumption rate of 1.667 mscf/hr (based on conservative fuel heat content of 900 Btu/scf); and the operating hours for the calendar month; and

-3.1.7.6.4.
+- 3.1.8.6.2.3.2.
+The VOC emissions from each of the TEG dehydration system regenerator still vents and flash tanks, using GRIGlyCalc Version 4.0 or higher. - 3.1.8.6.2.4.
+If data on operating hours is not available for a particular unit for that month, fulltime operation (24 hours per day) for the month shall be assumed. - 3.1.8.6.3.
+Total VOC emissions for each of the liquid storage tank IEUs at the Simpson Treating Plant specified in Table 1 of this permit (#SMNSR-SU-000010-2020.001B), for each month, shall be 1/12 of the annual emissions estimated in tons using EPA Tanks Version 4.0 or higher. - 3.1.8.6.4.
 Subsequent to the initial calculation, emissions of VOC for the Simpson Treating Plant shall be calculated each month, as specified above, except that for calculating VOC and CH2O emissions from each 1,622 hp 4SLB natural gas-fired engine, results from the most recent performance tests shall be used in the calculation.

-3.1.8.
-Recordkeeping Requirements
+3.1.9.
+Requirements for Recordkeeping